-Taxpayers born before 1946 may deduct all retirement benefits paid from public employment and retirement benefits from private plans up to \$54,404 on a single return or \$108,808 on a joint return.
+Taxpayers born before 1946 may deduct all retirement benefits paid from public employment and retirement benefits from private plans up to \$56,961 on a single return or \$113,922 on a joint return.

-For tax year 2021, recipients born during the period January 1, 1946 through December 31, 1952, are eligible to deduct \$20,000 against all income, not just retirement benefits.
+Recipients born during the period January 1, 1946 through December 31, 1952, are eligible to deduct \$20,000 against all income, not just retirement benefits.
 If the recipient will be filing a joint return and the older spouse was born during the period detailed above, the deduction is \$40,000 against all income.
 Recipients born during the period January 1, 1946 through December 31, 1952, may continue to use the MI W-4P so that they have the appropriate amount withheld from their income.